Contents

 Examination Details

-- Assessment Components: Mandatory take-home exercises and an oral examination.
+- Assessment Components: Bonus take-home exercises and a written examination.

 - Homework: